Nagham94/Bash-Shell-Script-Database-Management-System-DBMS-/README.md

    - Prompts user to search for a record by Primary Key
    - Allows updating the Primary Key to a new value (with validation and uniqueness checks)
    - Validates all input according to data type rules
-   - For `int` Primary Keys: only positive integers are allowed
    - For `string` Primary Keys: must not be purely numeric
    - Prevents duplicate Primary Keys
    - Supports multiple updates in a single session